qfl1ck32/x-generator-bundle/DOCUMENTATION.md

 ## x:microservice

-We can create a microservice (currently only works with backend only) using the **X-way** recommended folder structure.
+We can create a microservice (currently only works with backend only) using the **X-Framework** recommended folder structure.

 ## x:bundle